leebyron/testcheck-js/README.md

 There are a wide variety of value generators, we've only scratched the surface.
 We can generate random JSON with `gen.JSON`, pick amongst a set of values with `gen.returnOneOf`, nested arrays with ints `gen.nested(gen.array, gen.int)` and much more.
-You can even define your own generators with `gen.map`, `gen.bind` and `gen.sized`.
+You can even define your own generators with `generator.then()`, and `gen.sized`.